abinit/abinit/doc/tutorial/spin.md

 You can run the calculation with this is input file and look at it to understand its contents.

 Note the values of [[spinat]].
-In this job, we will again to characterize the magnetic structure.
+In this job, we will again characterize the magnetic structure.
 We are going to use atom and angular momentum projected densities of state.
 These are DOS weighted by the projection of the wave functions on angular momentum channels (i.e. the spherical harmonics) centered on each atom of the system.